 - 34 Reasons Why “the Holy Spirit” Is Not a “Person” Separate from the Only True God, the Father

-The following websites are not necessarily run by ”Concordant” believers, but they do contain some excellent arguments against the doctrine of the Trinity, from a mostly Socinian perspective, so I’m linking to them here.
+The following websites are not necessarily run by ”Concordant” believers, but they do contain some excellent arguments against the doctrine of the Trinity, so I’m linking to them here.